 Highly Commended – Lucas Levis, viola and Sofia Kolupov, violin

-The following link shows performances from the 2018 D’Addario String Prize Competition together with interviews with the adjudicator, Diana Cummings, and Markus Lawrenson from D’Addario. link to the video
+The video below shows performances from the 2018 D’Addario String Prize Competition together with interviews with the adjudicator, Diana Cummings, and Markus Lawrenson.

 Bishop’s instruments awarded cash prizes of between £25 and £500 to the prize winners from the Viola Day on Tuesday 30th April.